bluesky/bluesky-queueserver/README.rst

 - Loading beamlines' startup files from the corresponding ``profile_collection`` repositories.

-- Adding and removing plans from the queue.
+- Adding and removing plans from the queue; rearranging plans in the queue.

-- Starting the queue.
+- Starting/stopping execution of the queue.

-- Pausing (immediate and deferred), resuming and stopping (stop, abort and halt) the running plan.
+- Control of the running plans: pausing (immediate and deferred), resuming and stopping (stop, abort and halt) the running plan.

-- Saving data to Databroker (some more work is needed).
+- Saving data to Databroker.

 - Streaming documents via Kafka.